Published 2022-03-28.

 RubyGems.org

-or to a private repository. -
+or to a privategeminabox

 -

-Set up their own custom loggers as described in
+Set up their own custom loggers, as described in

-Separate loggers are predefined for the tag plugins, as well as 5 loggers for the 5 major categories of Jekyll hooks:
+as well as five loggers for the five major categories of Jekyll hooks:

 clean